-Pediatric Epiglottitis
+· · Pediatric Epiglotti tis

-Epiglottitis is a potentially life-threatening condition that occurs when the epiglottis swells,

-r lungs.
-A number of factors can direct injury to your throat and v
+Epiglottitis is a potentially life-threatening condition that occurs when the epiglottis swells, blocking the flow of air into your lungs.
+A number of factors can cause the epiglottis to swell such as burns from hot liquids, direct injury to your throat and various infections.

 Definitions:

-r - Potentially life-threatening cor

-of epiglottis with no stridor i present with a history of info 2.
-Epiglottitis with stridor - ne flow of air into your lungs.
-The is keeping patient calm and trans ection and may be drooling or ha Patients at this stage have audil pper airway.
-Great care should l and transport smoothly. sporting smoothly.
-Patient may ave difficulty swallowing. ble high pitched respirations
+epiglottis swells, blocking the of epiglottis with no stridor is present with a history of inference of the secondary swelling in the up secondary swell Epiglottitis without stridor - Potentially life-threatening condition that occurs when the epiglottis swells, blocking the flow of air into your lungs.
+The primary goal for presentation of epiglottis with no stridor is keeping patient calm and transporting smoothly.
+Patient may present with a history of infection and may be drooling or have difficulty swallowing.

 Documentation Standards:

-Every 5 minutes for unstable patients, every 15 minutes for stable patients: A. BP.
+A. BP.B.
+Respirations.C.
+Pulse.
 B. Respirations.
 C. Pulse.
 If performed, before and after intervention or if condition changes: A. ECG.
 B. SpO2.
 C. Blood glucose level.
 D. Pain scale.
 E. Physical assessment.

-F. Lung sounds before.
 Objective Findings:

 Signs & Symptoms Comorbidities Differentials

 Fever.
 Severe sore throat.
 Abnormal, high-pitched sound when breathing in (stridor).
 Difficult and painful swallowing.
 Drooling.
 Anxious, restless behavior.
 Position of comfort may be sitting up or leaning forward.
 Recent illness.
 Recent upper airway infection.
 Home Meds: Antibiotics (Cipro, PCN).
 Smoke inhalation.
 Allergic reaction.
 Anaphylaxis.